-Tree canopy coverage refers to the amount of area that is covered by tree foliage in Redmond.
-Approximately 38 percent of the City is covered in trees.
-The purpose of this plan is to develop the goals, strategies, and an implementation plan to expand tree canopy throughout the city on public and private lands.
+Tree canopy coverage refers to the amount of area in the City that is covered by tree foliage.
+In Redmond, approximately 38 percent of the City is covered in trees.
+The purpose of this plan is to develop the goals, strategies, and an implementation plan to expand tree canopy throughout the City of Redmond on public and private lands.
 This work began with the public engagement process of the 2017 Park, Arts, Recreation, Culture & Conservation (PARCC) Plan update, where the city learned that the community has a strong desire to retain Redmond's distinctive green character and increase the number of trees throughout the city.
 Increasing tree canopy will provide multiple environmental benefits including water, air and habitat improvements.
 To address the community's goals, the PARCC Plan recommended comprehensive policy PR-57 which states,